centerforaisafety/Intro_to_ML_Safety/Risk Decomposition/main.md

 ![](images/DALL·E%202023-05-25%2015.50.01%20-%20synthwave%20mural%20of%20puzzle,%20scientific,%204k,%20futuristic,%20neon.png)

 # Risk Decomposition
 **Contributor(s): Cody Rushing**

+*Note: these notes largely replicate what associated video says, but have a few additional comments and links to examples (Cody encourages people to add more information as they see fit).
+They are written and organized to (hopefully) provide a different perspective on the content, and to clear up any confusions the video may have posed.*

 To effectively approach making systems safer, we need some sort of structure to guide our thinking.
 Making Machine Learning systems safer isn't trivial; It's not exactly like fixing a car, nor is it exactly like debugging code.